-As summer’s end is fast approaching, even though we don’t want it to, it’s best to be prepared for the upcoming season.
+As summer’s end is fast approaching, even though we don’t want it to, it’s best to be prepared for the autumn season.
 After weeks of sunshine and throwing open the windows every morning it’s suddenly time to bring in the garden cushions and batten down the hatches.

 A little preparation now can help to prevent extreme weather causing damage to your property, and may even result in your house being even cosier as the mercury starts to fall.
 We at GAP Homes have put together a list of five things to get in order before the season starts.